Constructing unlabelled lattices: An improved algorithm

 Since $\Stab(L)$ preserves each level of~$L$ by \autoref{R:relabelling-levellised} and~$L$ is levellised, it is tempting to construct and test lattice-antichains level by level: Defining $S_k := \Stab(L)$ as well as $A_d := A\cap \lev_d(L)$ and $S_{d-1} := S_d \cap \Stab(A_d)$ for $d = k,\ldots,1$, condition~\eqref{EQ:largeAntichainMinimal} is equivalent to the following condition:

-The sets $A_d$ for $d = k,\ldots,1$ can be constructed and tested one at a time; this offers two advantages: Firstly, if the test at level~$d$ fails, the levels $d-1,\ldots,1$ don't have to be constructed; an entire branch of the search space is discarded in one step.
-Secondly, even if the test succeeds on all levels, the cost of testing condition~\eqref{EQ:largeAntichainMinimal-chain} is proportional to $\sum_{d=1}^k |A_d^{S_d}|$, and thus in general much smaller than $|A^{\Stab(L)}| = \prod_{d=1}^k |A_d^{S_d}|$, which is the cost of testing condition~\eqref{EQ:largeAntichainMinimal} directly.
+The sets $A_d$ for $d = k,\ldots,1$ can be constructed and tested one at a time, which offers two advantages: Firstly, if the test at level~$d$ fails, the sets for the levels $d-1,\ldots,1$ don't have to be constructed; an entire branch of the search space is discarded in one step.
+Secondly, even if the test succeeds on all levels, the cost of testing condition~\eqref{EQ:largeAntichainMinimal-chain} by computing the orbits $A_d^{S_d}$ for $d=k,\ldots,1$ is proportional to $\sum_{d=1}^k |A_d^{S_d}|$, and thus in general much smaller than $|A^{\Stab(L)}| = \prod_{d=1}^k |A_d^{S_d}|$, which is the cost of testing condition~\eqref{EQ:largeAntichainMinimal} directly by computing the orbit $A^{\Stab(L)}$.

 However, when trying to use a similar approach for Case (B), we run into problems: We must compare lexicographically to its images under the elements of the acting permutation group $\Stab(L')\times\Sym(\{a_k,\ldots,n\})$, but if~$A$ has only been constructed partially, $\wt_{L_A}(n)=\wt_L(A)$ is not completely determined; in the interpretation of \autoref{R:HR-order} and \autoref{F:HR-order}, the leftmost entries of the last row of the binary matrix corresponding to~$L_A$ are undefined.